PikasXYZ/Multi-Functional_LINE_Notify_BOT/README.md

 </p>
  ㅤ

-## How to Use after Running the Code?
+## How to Use After Running the Code?
 ##### :warning: Parameters IN a cell must be set before running the cell, whereas those BELOW a cell don't. :warning:

  ㅤ

-1. Choose the token number you want to send message with in cell `Tokens`, where all token numbers will be listed below.
+1. Choose the token number you want to send messages with in cell `Tokens`, where all token numbers will be listed below.

  ㅤ